Gabriel-Viernes/Portfolio/README.md

 # Portfolio

 ## Description
 The purpose of this assignment is to create a portfolio from scratch to demonstrate HTML and CSS skills learned up until this point.
+The website itself is a coding portfolio for a fictitious character, complete with a bio, links to recent work, and contact information.

 ## Example Screenshot
 ![example screenshot](./assets/img/screenshot.png)
-This is a coding portfolio for a fictitious character, complete with a bio, links to recent work, and contact information.

 ## Live Website:
 The live website can be found [here](https://gabriel-viernes.github.io/Portfolio/)